Carbon Reduction Plan

 To encourage a culture of sustainability within Peregrine, we will engage our employees and partners with the below:

-○ Carbon literacy and reduction training to ensure awareness of
+○ Carbon literacy and reduction training to ensure awareness of objectives, targets and responsibilities for performance improvement

-○ Internal and external communication with key stakeholders to
+○ Internal and external communication with key stakeholders to promote engagement with our carbon reduction initiatives and performance.

 Declaration and Sign Off